gene-git/dns_tools/README.rst

 Philosophy
 ==========

-We follow the *live at head commit* philosophy.
+We follow the *live at head commit* philosophy as recommended by Google's Abseil team [1]_.
 This means we recommend using the latest commit on git master branch.
-We also provide git tags.

-This approach is also taken by Google [1]_ [2]_.

 License
 ========

-Created by Gene C. and licensed under the terms of the MIT license.
+Created by Gene C. and licensed under the terms of the GPL-2.0-or-later license.

- - SPDX-License-Identifier: MIT
+ - SPDX-License-Identifier: GPL-2.0-or-later
  - Copyright (c) 2023 Gene C

 .. _Github: https://github.com/gene-git/dns_tools